jferencik/landsatrgb/README.md

 3. run tests (optionally)
     There are two test modules, for core functionality and for run  functionality.
     The test modules needs the path to a folder where they can write.
-This path needs to be passed in when running the unittests like this
+This path needs to be passed in when running the unittests like this:

     ```bash
         working_folder=/tmp python3 -m unittest discover